 The NFS Service Broker backup script performs a backup of the database used to store service instances and service bindings for the NFS Service Broker.

 The Notification Service is not available during backup with BBR due to its dependency on the Cloud Controller.
 Notifications cannot be sent while the Cloud Controller is unavailable.

 Runtime CredHub is unavailable during backup.
-If the service instance credentials for an app are stored in CredHub, the app cannot fetch those credentials during backup.
-In some cases, apps may not start if they cannot fetch credentials for a service instance binding.
+If the binding credentials for an app are stored in CredHub, the app cannot fetch those credentials during backup.
+In some cases, apps might not start if they cannot fetch credentials for a service instance binding.